Predator (film): Cast

+An uncredited Peter Cullen provides the vocal effects for the Predator.

 Production

 Development

 Jim and John Thomas's script for Predator was initially titled Hunter.
 The original concept, centered on a plot of "what it is to be hunted", concerned a band of alien hunters of several species seeking various targets.
 That concept was eventually streamlined to one extraterrestrial hunting the most dangerous species, humans, and the "most dangerous man", a combat soldier.
 Additionally, the setting was chosen as Central America for having constant special forces operations during that time.

 As the Thomas brothers were first-time screenwriters with little credibility in Hollywood, they struggled to attract attention for their proposed film and eventually resorted to slipping the script under the door of 20th Century Fox producer Michael Levy (who would go on to serve as executive producer on the film's sequel, Predator 2).
 Levy then brought the screenplay to producer Joel Silver who, based on his experience with Commando, decided to turn the science fiction pulp story line into a big-budget film.
 Silver enlisted his former boss Lawrence Gordon as co-producer and John McTiernan was hired as director for his first studio film.
 At one point, New Zealand director Geoff Murphy was also considered to direct.